zxyzny/zpub/zwp1/wp-content/plugins/automatic-youtube-gallery/README.txt

 == Upgrade Notice ==

-= 2.5.9 =
+= 2.6.0 =

-Introduces several new features, bug fixes & enhancements.
+Introduces several enhancements and bug fixes, including a new option to disable automatic scrolling to the video player.
 [See changelog](https://wordpress.org/plugins/automatic-youtube-gallery/#developers)